 Our bylaws provide that our Board may set the number of directors at no less than three.
-Our Board currently consists of ten directors who are divided into three classes.
+Our Board currently consists of nine directors who are divided into three classes.
 At each Annual Meeting the terms of one class of directors expire and persons are elected to that class for terms of three years or until their respective successors are duly elected and qualified or until their earlier death, resignation or removal.
 Our current Board members, the classes in which they serve and the expiration of their terms as directors are as set forth in the table below:

-Class Designation Directors Term Expiration Class III J. Terry Dewberry Larry W. Papasan Parker H. Petit 2013 Annual Meeting of Shareholders Class I Charles R. Evans Charles E. Koob William C. Taylor Neil S. Yeston 2014 Annual Meeting of Shareholders Class II Joseph G. Bleser Steven Gorlin Bruce L. Hack 2015 Annual Meeting of Shareholders
+Class Designation Directors Term Expiration Class I Charles R. Evans Charles E. Koob William C. Taylor Neil S. Yeston 2014 Annual Meeting of Shareholders Class II Joseph G. Bleser Bruce L. Hack 2015 Annual Meeting of Shareholders Class III J. Terry Dewberry Larry W. Papasan Parker H. Petit 2016 Annual Meeting of Shareholders

-Based on the recommendation of the Nominating and Corporate Governance Committee of the Board, the Board has nominated J. Terry Dewberry, Larry W. Papasan and Parker H. Petit for election as Class III Directors of the Company at the 2013 Annual Meeting of Shareholders.
-The Class III Directors' next term expires at the 2016 Annual Meeting or upon their respective successors being elected and qualified or until their earlier death, resignation, removal or termination.
+Based on the recommendation of the Nominating and Corporate Governance Committee of the Board, the Board has nominated Charles R. Evans, Charles E. Koob, and Neil S. Yeston for election as Class I Directors and, in order to rebalance the classes, William C. Taylor for election as a Class II Director at the 2014 Annual Meeting of Shareholders.
+The Class I Directors' next term expires at the 2017 Annual Meeting or upon their respective successors being elected and qualified or until their earlier death, resignation, removal or termination.
+The Class II Directors' next term expires at the 2015 Annual Meeting or upon their respective successors being elected and qualified or until their earlier death, resignation, removal or termination.
 All nominees have consented to serve as directors if elected.

 With respect to the election of directors, you may (i) vote "for" all of the nominees, or (ii) "withhold" with respect to some or all nominees.
 Directors are elected by the affirmative vote of the holders of a plurality of the shares of our capital stock present in person or represented by proxy and entitled to vote at the Annual Meeting of Shareholders.
-As a result, the three director nominees that receive the most votes will be elected.
+As a result, the four director nominees that receive the most votes will be elected.
 Broker non-votes will not be counted as votes for or against any nominee or director.
 In the event that any nominee should become unable or unwilling to serve as a director, it is the intention of the persons named in the proxy to vote for the election of such substitute nominee for the office of director as the Board of Directors may recommend.
 It is not anticipated that any nominee will become unable or unwilling to serve as a director.